ARTbio/startbio/docs/AnalyseGenomes_2022/Preparing_reference.md

 ### A. :wrench: simplify fasta headers

 - Go to the `REFERENCE` history
-- Select the tool :wrench: **Regex Find And Replace** (Galaxy Version 1.0.1) in the tool sub-menu `Analyse des Génomes`.
+- Select the tool :wrench: **Regex Find And Replace** (Galaxy Version 1.0.2) in the tool sub-menu `Analyse des Génomes`.
 To find easily the tool, you may also type `Regex Find And Replace` in the search box ![](images/search_box.png){ width="200" } at the top of the tool bar.
 !!! note "fill the form of :wrench: [Regex Find And Replace]"
-    - **Select lines from**: `10. dmel-all-chromosome-r6.18`
+    - **Select lines from**: `1. dmel-r6.18`
     - **Check**: Click `Insert Check`
     - **Find Regex**: ` .+` :warning: this is a _space_, followed by a dot, followed by a plus.
     - **Replacement**: _Nothing_ :warning: be sure that the remplacement box is _empty_
     - **Click :heavy_check_mark:`Execute`**
+- After run, change the datatype of the dataset `Regex Find And Replace on data 1`from `data` to `fasta` using the `pencil` icon.
-After run, you can compare the new dataset with the initial genome dataset.
+- Now, you can use the `eye` icon to compare the new dataset with the initial genome dataset.
 ??? question "What can you say, at least for the chromosome 2L ?"
     The visible header is now `>2L`.
     It was `>2L type=golden_path_region; loc=2L:1..23513712; ID=2L; dbxref=GB:AE014134,GB:AE014134,REFSEQ:NT_033779;
     MD5=b6a98b7c676bdaa11ec9521ed15aff2b; length=23513712; release=r6.18; species=Dmel;`
     before !

-!!! note "Create a short list of string "on the fly" with :wrench: [Upload Data]"
+- Create a short list of string "on the fly" with :wrench: [Upload Data] !!! note ""
     - **Click the `Upload Data` menu**
     - **Click the `Paste/Fetch Data` button**
     - **Give a name to the dataset** (`chromosome_list` in replacement of `New File`)